KADDS – Amateur Dance & Drama

 KADDS is a wonderful local drama group putting on shows to an excellent standard, and having fun in doing so.
 But we find ourselves relying on a smaller group of people to participate in the production of plays and shows, particularly behind the scenes, and we are keen to recruit more!

-Each year we aim to put on three plays – during the February, May/June and October half-term breaks – plus Crackers, our pre-Christmas review.
+Each year we aim to put on two plays – one during either the February or the May/June half-term break and the other in the October half-term break.
 Each production is a separate entity and you can be involved in one, or as many as you wish.
 For each we hold auditions approximately three months prior to the performance, led by the Director, when the actors are chosen, and we decide on the Back Stage roles.
 Each production requires a Producer, Set Building and Stage Setting, Stage Manager, Prompt, Lighting, Costumes, Props and even someone to help with tea-making at rehearsals.
 You do not need to have had previous experience.

 We are a very friendly group, and during the rehearsals and production it is a great deal of fun, culminating in the satisfaction and thrill of the Play itself.
 And always followed by a party!